All Episodes

 I thought the same thing.

-Oh, they're wonderful, they say.
+Oh, they're wonderful.

-There is a silver cord attached to you that will always bring you back to your body when anything threatening occurs at all.
+They say there is a silver cord attached to you that will always bring you back to your body when anything threatening occurs at all.

 And generally people, and I had somebody really who was good with OBEs on recently, and he started out by saying, there is absolutely not a thing in the world dangerous about leaving your body, about doing OBEs.

-And then, a little later in the interview, he proceeded to tell me about two or three dangerous things that actually did happen to him when he left his body.
+And then a little later in the interview, he proceeded to tell me about two or three dangerous things that actually did happen to him when he left his body.

-So, you're saying it is dangerous.
+So you're saying it is dangerous.

 You know, when you leave your body like that, you create a space that something can fill.

-So the demonic can certainly fill that space.
+And so the demonic can certainly fill that space.

-Okay, let's go to Skype.
+Let's go to Skype.

 Jeff, you're on the air with Father Ashcraft.